evad1n/lexicogn/README.md

 # TODO

-- progress bar
-- ? test export progress bar maybe
-- image URL editing
-- help page

-- ? about page
-- ? handle no internet conneciton better
+- ? handle no internet connection better
 - better API results...

 ## Other